ale753/shor-algorithm/README.md

 # shor-algorithm
-Example of Shor's algorithm implemented with Qskit
+Example of Shor's algorithm implemented in Python with Qiskit and AWS Bracket